 Paris is well known for its iconic sights such as the Arc de Triomphe, the Eiffel Tower and the Cathedrals of Notre Dame and Montmartre.
 This romantic city is full of attractions and has excellent collections of art in galleries such as the Louvre, Musee d'Orsay, and the Pompidou Centre.
 A day's sightseeing can be followed by cabaret at the Moulin Rouge and fine dining in Michelin restaurants.

-Travel between Amsterdam, Netherlands and Paris, France by train is: Partially open.
+Travel by train between Amsterdam, Netherlands and Paris, France is: Unrestricted.

-The information above was last checked on 1/22/22.
-Remember to review the latest COVID-19 travel safety regulations for your train from Amsterdam to Paris as this information can change.
+The above information was last checked on 11/6/22.
+Remember to check the latest COVID-19 travel safety regulations for your train between Amsterdam and Paris closer to your date of departure here

-The restriction level for your return train to Amsterdam, Netherlands from Paris is: Partially open.
+The current restriction level for your return trip by train from Paris to Amsterdam is: Unrestricted

 The government of Netherlands has imposed these measures to reduce the spread of COVID-19:

-Last checked on 1/20/22.
-Remember to check the latest COVID-19 travel safety regulations for your train to Amsterdam from Paris closer to your date of departure here here.
+Last checked on 11/17/22.
+We do our best to keep this information up to date, but regulations can change so please double check the latest COVID-19 travel safety regulations ahead of your train to Amsterdam from Paris here.

-When departing from Amsterdam, you have various train station options to start your route from including Amsterdam Centraal and Amsterdam Sloterdijk.
-When arriving in Paris, you can end your journey in train stations like Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est.
+When taking a train from Amsterdam, you have a couple of train stations you can depart from including Amsterdam Centraal, Amsterdam Sloterdijk and Amsterdam Amstel.
+When you arrive in Paris, your train can arrive in train stations including Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est.

-Omio customers book a train from Amsterdam Centraal to Paris Gare de Lyon most frequently for this route.
+Omio customers traveling this route book their trains from Amsterdam Centraal to Paris Gare de Lyon.

 Here are some other resources that might have the information you need